figure-io/polymer-timeseries/README.md

 <a name="evt-err"></a>
 #### 'err'

-The element emits an `err` event whenever an error occurs; e.g., improper setting of attributes.
+The element emits an `err` event whenever an error occurs; e.g., improper setting of properties.

 ``` javascript
 el.addEventListener( 'err', function onError( err ) {